Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Experimental Data

 We consider three different selections of data sets to study the dependence of the experimental moments on this choice: \begin{itemize} \item[1.]
 The {\it minimal selection} contains all data sets necessary to cover the whole energy region between $2$ and $10.538$~GeV without any gaps and keeping only the most accurate ones.
 These 8 data sets are from BES~\cite{Bai:1999pk,Bai:2001ct,Ablikim:2006aj,:2009jsa}, CrystalBall~\cite{Edwards:1990pc}, CLEO~\cite{CroninHennessy:2008yi,:2007qwa} and MD1~\cite{Blinov:1993fw} corresponding to the data sets 1, 2, 5, 6, 9, 12, 13, and 14 (see Tab.~\ref{tab:datasets} for references). \item[2.]
 The {\it default selection} contains all data sets except for the three ones with the largest uncertainties.
 It contains 16 data sets and fully includes the minimal selection.
 It contains all data sets except for Mark I and II data sets 16, 17 and 19 from Refs.~\cite{Siegrist:1981zp,Rapidis:1977cv,Siegrist:1976br}. \item[3.]
 The {\it maximal selection} contains all 19 data sets. \end{itemize} We use the default selection as our standard choice for the charm mass analysis, but we will also quote results for the other data selections.

 2mm

 {\bf Perturbative QCD region}\\[1mm] Above $10.538$~GeV there are no experimental measurements of the total hadronic \mbox{$R$-ratio} that might be useful for the experimental moments.
 In this energy region we will therefore use perturbative QCD to provide estimates for the charm production \mbox{$R$-ratio}.
 As a penalty for not using experimental data we assign a $10$\% total relative uncertainty to the contribution of the experimental moments coming from this region, which we then treat like an uncorrelated experimental uncertainty for the combination with the moment contribution from lower energies.
+We stress that this error is not related to the theoretical uncertainty of perturbative QCD in this region (which amounts to less than $0.5\%$), but represents a conservative error assignment that allows to trace the impact of this region in the analyses.
+We have fixed the value of $10$\% as twice the overall offset between the combined data and the perturbative QCD prediction for the charm cross section in the energy region between $4.55$ and $10.538$~GeV, see the discussion at the end of Sec.~\ref{subsectioncombination}.
 As we see in Sec.~\ref{subsectionmoments} the energy region above $10.538$~GeV contributes only $(6, 0.4, 0.03, 0.002)\%$ to $M^{\rm exp}_{1,2,3,4}$.
 In the first moment $M_1^{\rm exp}$ the total contribution is about three times larger than the combined statistical and systematical (true) experimental uncertainties from the other energy regions.
-So the 10\% penalty we assign to this approach represents a subleading component of the final quoted uncertainty.\footnote{ The situation is quite different if perturbative QCD is used already from $4.8$~GeV.
+So the 10\% penalty we assign to this approach represents a subleading component of the final quoted uncertainty.\footnote{ The situation is quite different if experimental data from the region above $4.8$~GeV is discarded and perturbative QCD is used already from $4.8$~GeV.
 Here the contribution to the moments $M_{1,2,3,4}^{\rm exp}$ from energies above $4.8$~GeV amounts to $(30, 10, 3, 1)\%$.
 For the first moment the $10$\% penalty would then represent the largest source of uncertainty and correspond to an uncertainty in the charm mass of around $18$~MeV.} In the second and higher moments $M_{n\ge 2}^{\rm exp}$ the contributions from above $10.538$~GeV and the corresponding uncertainty are negligible compared to the uncertainties from the lower energy regions.
+This means that our experimental moments are completely free from any theory-driven input or potential bias.